sidhantkhanna0605/Trivy/README.md

-Creating jenkins pipelin for automation
+Creating jenkins pipelin for automation.